mid2SUPAERO/Optimization-solver-benchmark-for-3D-topology-optimization-problems/src/Benchmarking/Tutorial.md

 First and foremost, you will need a makefile script to run it on the terminal.
 Don't worry, we already have one.
 To get access to the makefile, one should go back to src/Makefile/ directory
 # How to use makefile!
-One should first type on terminal : cd topopt/ to be place in the Topopt petsc files and the type : make or make ./topopt to compile the code.
+One should first type on terminal : cd topopt/ (to be place in the Topopt petsc files) and then type : make or make ./topopt (to compile the code).
 To run the code on two processors using the default settings, one  should type :  mpiexec -np 2 ./topopt or mpirun -np 2 ./topopt

 # How to vizualize the optimal design.